 While parking lots can be dangerous to drivers and their passengers, they’re especially hazardous to pedestrians.
 The good news is that parking lot owners and operators have the ability to design and maintain their property in a way that maximizes pedestrian safety.
 For example, parking lots should be well-lit and designed so pedestrians can pass through without incident.
 Bollards should be used to protect pedestrians from cars and other motor vehicles.

 The bad news is that when parking lots are poorly designed and lack bollards, pedestrians run the risk of being hit by cars and suffering serious, debilitating and sometimes fatal injuries.
 Unfortunately, most parking lots tend to be designed for drivers than for vulnerable pedestrians.

-If you’ve been seriously injured in a parking lot or parking garage accident, which could have been prevented if bollards had been present, the attorneys at the Law Offices of Jeffrey S. Glassman in Boston are ready to help.
+If you’ve been seriously injured in a parking lot or parking garage accident, which could have been prevented if bollards had been present, the attorneys at Jeffrey Glassman Injury Lawyers in Boston are ready to help.

 Our caring and compassionate attorneys will perform a thorough investigation of your parking lot accident and call on engineers, accident reconstructionists and other experts if needed.
 We will make sure that all responsible parties pay their fair share for your injuries including obtaining compensation for medical expenses, lost wages, pain and suffering and other damages.

 Bollards are short vertical posts—usually two or three feet tall—composed of sturdy material like concrete, steel or some other metal.
 They usually are painted in a bright color like yellow to promote visibility.
 The term “bollard” comes from the nautical world.
 A bollard was a post on a ship or quay used to moor boats.
 Bollards are also known as “bollard barriers.”

 You’re most likely to see bollards lined up in the space between a parking lot and storefront or bordering walkways in front of stadiums and other places where large groups of people tend to congregate.